Updated on 2026-06-16 GMT+08:00

 String

 ID of an ELB CA certificate.
 A CA certificate is issued by a certificate authority (CA) and used to verify the certificate issuer.
-If TLS/HTTPS mutual authentication is required, TLS/HTTPS connections can be established only when the client provides a certificate issued by a specific CA. To change an ID, remove the CA certificate by specifying an empty string "".
+If TLS/HTTPS two-way authentication is required, TLS/HTTPS connections can be established only when the client provides a certificate issued by a specific CA. To change an ID, remove the CA certificate by specifying an empty string "".

 kubernetes.io/elb.security-pool-protocol